-Your treasures like valuable antiques, stamp and coin collections, works of art, cars, boats and other personal property can make suitable charitable gifts today or after your lifetime.
-The financial benefits of the gift depend on whether Oregon Health & Science University Foundation and Doernbecher Children's Hospital Foundation can use the property in a way that is related to our mission.
+Your treasures like valuable antiques, stamp and coin collections, works of art, cars, boats, and other personal property can make suitable charitable gifts today or after your lifetime.
+The financial benefits of the gift depend on whether Oregon Health & Science University Foundation or Doernbecher Children's Hospital can use the property in a way that is related to our mission.

 Related use property—e.g., a piece of artwork donated to an art museum—is deductible at the full fair market value.
 Any other property is deemed nonrelated use property and the deduction would be limited to the lesser of fair market value or your tax basis in the property.

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 An outright gift.
 This allows you to benefit our work today and receive a federal income tax charitable deduction if you itemize.

 A gift in your will or living trust.
 You can leave a legacy at Oregon Health & Science University Foundation or Doernbecher Children's Hospital by donating property to OHSU or Doernbecher through your will or living trust.

 A bargain sale.
 You can sell us your property for less than the fair market value of the item.
 For example, if you sell us an antique for $30,000 that is worth $50,000, you will receive a federal income tax charitable deduction of $20,000 plus the payment from OHSU or Doernbecher of $30,000.

 A memorial or tribute gift.
 If you have a friend or family member whose life has been touched by OHSU or Doernbecher, consider making a gift in their name.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of OHSU or Doernbecher will last forever.